-Located in the south of the former Yougoslav Republic of Macedonia, Bitola is the second largest city in the country with around 122,000 inhabitants.
+Located in the south of the Republic of North Macedonia, Bitola is the second largest city in the country with around 122,000 inhabitants.
 The city’s film heritage originated from the early 20th century with the film industry now representing the backbone of the city’s creative economy.
 Bitola’s history with film dates back to the Manaki brothers who, as film and photography pioneers, brought to Bitola – formerly named Manastir – the Bioscope 300 film camera.
 The brothers famously filmed the very first motion pictures shot in the Ottoman Balkans.

 Today, the legacy of the Manaki brothers remains unchanged, as illustrated by the Manaki Brothers International Cinematographers Film Festival held in their honour every year since 1979.
 The documentary genre is a prominent part of the Bitola film culture with many initiatives supporting the field, such as the International Festival of Non Professional Documentary Film - Camera 300.
 The Cultural Summer Bit Festival also hosts a Documentary Programme which supports nongovernmental organisations and independent directors producing documentary films.
 Funded by the city, the programme has produced more than 50 documentaries since starting.